-University Staff Issues Committee (USIC) Bylaws
+L&S University Staff Issues Committee (USIC) Bylaws

-The charge of the College of Letters & Science University Staff Issues Committee is to represent the College’s university staff in advising the Dean on the development and review of all College policies and procedures affecting university staff.
-In addition, the Committee will provide advice to the Dean on developing opportunities for participation of university staff members in department and unit governance, and develop opportunities for recognition of university staff member contributions to the College’s mission and to the excellence of its programs.
+The charge of the College of Letters & Science University Staff Issues Committee is to represent the college’s university staff in advising the Dean on the development and review of all college policies and procedures affecting university staff.
+In addition, the committee will provide advice to the dean on developing opportunities for participation of university staff members in department and unit governance and develop opportunities for recognition of university staff member contributions to the college’s mission and to the excellence of its programs.

-The USIC shall hold monthly meetings during the academic year.
-Notice about date and time changes of the meetings will be sent to all College university staff.
+The USIC shall hold monthly meetings during the academic year in conjunction with the Committee on Academic Staff Issues (CASI).
+Notice about dates and times of the meetings and any changes thereto will be sent to all college university staff.

 The college’s university staff are welcome to attend meetings of interest.
 Non-USIC staff may provide input to the meeting by being recognized by the dean.
 Tabling of an agenda item can be requested by a committee member at any time subject to a majority vote.

 A draft agenda developed in consultation with the co-chairs of USIC and CASI will be sent to committee members within a reasonable period of time in advance of the meeting to allow additions and changes to the agenda.

 The duty of presiding over meetings will alternate between USIC and CASI co-chairs on an academic year basis.
 The presiding co-chair will be responsible for running the meetings and communicating necessary information to both committees in preparation for meetings.
 Minutes from meetings will be constructed, distributed for review, and edited by the non-presiding co-chair.
 Once approved, the minutes will be posted to the College of Letters & Science Administrative Gateway.